dylanpouncy/Pounc_GEOS676/Labs/Week08/ePortfolio.md

 **Step 1 - Project Preface**

-This project will utilize many various software applications and packages that will need to be downloaded prior to work intiation.
+This project will utilize many various software applications and packages that will need to be downloaded prior to work initiation.
 For this project, you will need working access and fundamental knowledge of:
-1. Python - A powerful open-source programming langauge
+1. Python - A powerful open-source programming language
-2. Python Coding Environment - Although completion can be achieved utilizng a shell prompt, a code editor such as VSCode, Jupyter Notebook, or Atom will aid in the ease of debugging and implementation
+2. Python Coding Environment - Although completion can be achieved utilizing a shell prompt, a code editor such as VSCode, Jupyter Notebook, or Atom will aid in the ease of debugging and implementation
 3. ArcGIS Pro - A desktop-based geographic information system software utilized for the output of this project
 4. Various Python Libraries - Installation and importation of various python libraries will be necessary to ease the completion of the project.
 These libraries include but are not limited to: ArcPy, NumPy, PySAL, Pandas, and Requests)
-5. File Explorer - A software tool used to manage file folders and create new databases for implementation in the project Additionall, you can download the Github extension into your coding environment and create a GitHub repository for collaboration and error checking amongst peers.
+5. File Explorer - A software tool used to manage file folders and create new databases for implementation in the project.
+Additionally, you can download the Github extension into your coding environment and create a GitHub repository for collaboration and error checking amongst peers.
 This will be done through GitHub's desktop application.
 Upon creation of a repository, you can clone the repository using widget in GitHub and begin syncing the repository with scripts and files created in your coding environment
 A link to a lab displaying basic python calculations, as well as library importation is found here: https://github.com/dylanpouncy/Pounc_GEOS676/blob/main/Labs/Week02/Lab02_Script.py